Antiques Roadshow: Episodes

 Episodes are usually filmed during the spring and summer and aired the following autumn and winter (into the following year).
 Each location visited is covered by one or two (exceptionally even three) episodes.

 International versions

 Australia

 In 2005, part of the BBC team visited Australia and produced six one-hour episodes in conjunction with The LifeStyle Channel (XYZnetworks).
 These were titled Antiques Roadshow Australia.
 A special was also made about the visit to Australia, entitled Antiques Roadshow Australia: Behind the Scenes.

 Belgium

-In Flanders, VTM has been broadcasting a local version, called Rijker dan je denkt?
-(Richer than you thought?) since 2012, which is hosted by Staf Coppens.
+In Flanders, VTM broadcast a local version for 7 seasons starting in 2012, called Rijker dan je denkt?
+(Richer than you thought?).
+It was hosted by Staf Coppens.